 As a REIT, the Company must distribute to its shareholders at least 95% of its taxable income to maintain its tax status under the Code.
 As a result, the Company's earnings will not be available to fund investments.
 In order to maintain and increase the investment portfolio, the Company has a continuing need for capital.
 The Company has historically met its capital needs through borrowings under its credit facility, structured sales/financings of its loan portfolio and the issuance of common stock.
 A reduction in the availability of these sources of funds could have a material adverse effect on the financial condition and results of the Company.
-The Company expects to obtain capital to fund loans through borrowings as detailed below.
+The Company expects to obtain capital to fund loans through borrowings as further discussed below.

-At June 30, 1999, the Company had \$0.3 million of cash and cash equivalents and approximately \$11.1 million of total loan commitments and approvals outstanding to 11 small business concerns predominantly in the lodging industry.
-Of the total loan commitments and approvals outstanding, the Company had approximately \$3.7 million of loan commitments outstanding pertaining to five partially funded construction loans and \$2.4 million of commitments under the SBA 504 takeout program at June 30, 1999.
-The weighted average interest rate on loan commitments at June 30, 1999 was 9.5%.
+At September 30, 1999, the Company had \$255,000 of cash and cash equivalents and approximately \$10 million of total loan commitments and approvals outstanding to five small business concerns predominantly in the lodging industry.
+Of the total loan commitments and approvals outstanding, the Company had approximately \$1.2 million of loan commitments outstanding pertaining to three partially funded construction loans and \$800,000 of commitments under the SBA 504 takeout program at September 30, 1999.
+The weighted average interest rate on loan commitments at September 30, 1999 was 9.4%.
 These commitments are made in the ordinary course of business and, in management's opinion, are generally on the same terms as those to existing borrowers.
 These commitments to extend credit are conditioned upon compliance with the terms of the applicable commitment letter.
 Commitments have fixed expiration dates and require payment of a fee.
 Since some commitments expire without the proposed loan closing, the total committed amounts do not necessarily represent future cash requirements.
-Pursuant to the IMA, if the Company does not have available capital to fund outstanding commitments, PMC Advisers will refer such commitments to affiliates of the Company for which the Company will receive no income.
+Pursuant to the Loan Origination Agreement included in the IMA, if the Company does not have available capital to fund outstanding commitments, PMC Advisers will refer such commitments to its affiliates and the Company for which the Company will receive no income.